svntax/godot-loopring-sdk/README.md

 | get_metadata | Gets metadata from IPFS |

 ## Getting Started
-Download the C# Mono version of Godot 3.5.1.
-Then either clone this repository and import the project, or just copy the `addons/godot-loopring-sdk` directory into your own project's `addons` directory.
+Download the C# Mono version of Godot 3.5.2.
+Then either clone this repository and import the project, or just copy the `addons/godot-loopring-sdk` directory into your own project's `addons` directory and enable the SDK from Godot's plugins menu.

-If you're copying the SDK over, also add `Loopring.tscn` and `LoopringGlobals.gd` as singletons through Godot's AutoLoad, and make sure that your `.csproj` file has the following elements in `<PropertyGroup>` and `<ItemGroup>`:
+If you're copying the SDK over, make sure that your `.csproj` file has the following elements in `<PropertyGroup>` and `<ItemGroup>`:
 ```xml
 <PropertyGroup>
   <TargetFramework>net472</TargetFramework>